 Choosing A Bird Stand For Your Parrot

 Intelligent, quirky, inquisitive and social, parrots don’t just want physical and mental stimulation – they need it!
-Bird stands let you provide your bird both physical and mental stimulation!
+Bird stands let you give your bird physical and mental stimulation!

 Any bird stand that you buy should be easy to clean and able withstand lots of parrot wing flappin' fun.
 Food bowls and toy hooks add to bird stand usefulness add foraging and enrichment opportunities!

 Questions to ask yourself when shopping bird stands -

 Where do I plan to use my bird stand?
 Home?
 RV?
 In my office?

 - Is my home designed so that I can roll a bird stand from room to room?

 - How wide are my door ways?
 Will the bird stand roll through the door way without scratching my woodwork?

 - Does my larger parrot need a bird stand that is really sturdy?